paulmelis/nano-tools/readme.md

   - This has not been tested by the author of this software.
 It is recommended that you NOT have the wallet/node running while doing the conversion, regardless of what the LMDB docs say about concurrent access.
-Also, these scripts might not handle unexpected changes to the LMDB database well.
+Also, these scripts might not handle unexpected changes to the LMDB database, while reading it, very well.

 * Can I update the database after letting the wallet/node receive new blocks?
   - This is currently not implemented.
 The only way to update is to rebuild